-On November 10, 2021, the REIT completed the Canada Mortgage Housing Corporation ("CMHC") insured financing of four properties, located in Toronto and Mississauga, Ontario, providing gross mortgage proceeds of \$194,207 at a weighted average interest rate of 2.72% and for a weighted average term of 10.5 years.
+On November 10, 2021, the REIT completed the Canada Mortgage and Housing Corporation ("CMHC") insured financing of four properties, located in Toronto and Mississauga, Ontario, providing gross mortgage proceeds of \$194,207 at a weighted average interest rate of 2.72% and for a weighted average term of 10.5 years.
 Concurrently, the REIT redeemed the Class C LP Units of the Partnership held by Morguard.
-The Class C LP Units were entitled to priority distributions in satisfaction of financial obligations related to the Retained Debt and any associated tax payable by Morguard.
 The Retained Debt had a mortgage balance at maturity associated with the refinanced properties of \$74,180 at a weighted average interest rate of 3.97%, resulting in net proceeds of \$120,027, before financing costs and any associated tax payable.

-At the time of redemption of the Class C LP Units, the present value of the REIT's tax obligation on Class C LP Units amounted to \$12,934 compared to the carrying value of \$9,559, resulting in a loss on tax liability on redemption of Class C LP Units of \$3,775 (Note 13).
+At the time of redemption of the Class C LP Units, the present value of the REIT's tax obligation on Class C LP Units amounted to \$12,934 compared to the carrying value of \$9,559, resulting in a loss on tax liability on redemption of Class C LP Units of \$3,775 (Note 14).